yunemse48/ecdsa-node/readme.md

 - This project does not aim to perfectly replicate real blockchain systems.
 It serves as an educational tool and a starting point for understanding blockchain node development.
 - Private keys are stored on the server for simulation purposes.
 No sensitive data, including private keys, is sent to the server by end-users, ensuring a reasonable level of security.
 - The source contains lots of comments, unused and commented out codes, and `console.log`s for a better understanding of the code flow and debugging purposes.
 The project may be more sterile later.
+- For now, the project doesn't run on a blockchain, and it doesn't create, mine and push any block.
 - The project is open-ended and flexible, providing room for evolution and customisation.

 ## Technologies Used